Tuesday, April 23, 2024

 Switching from Czech wine to Czech beer, we drank mugs of Dalesice 11.
 As an herbed beer, it had a light color and a mild flavor.
 Czech breweries use numbers to indicate strength, so 10 is light and 13 is dark.

 Going upstairs, we noticed the chef’s dry-aging chamber, with a glass door so guests can admire his meat.
-We were delighted to see authentic Guanciale dangling there; we’ll try it during another visit.
+We were happy to see authentic Guanciale dangling there; we’ll try it during another visit.

-We were too full for dessert (I'll mention later when we came back for one), but Lewis selected a digestif: sweet rosé wine blended with Becherovka Liqueur 14, and Bohemia Sekt.
+We were too full for dessert (I'll mention in Part 8 when we came back for a meal with dessert), but Lewis selected a digestif: sweet rosé wine blended with Becherovka Liqueur 14, and Bohemia Sekt.
 Produced in Karlovy Vary since 1807, the liqueur has a secret recipe based on 20 herbs, spices, and bitters.
 Labelled as “14”, that version includes red wine but excludes sugar.
 The sekt was a popular Czech sparkling wine.
 We finished every drop!
-They also had hot mulled wine, but I was content.
+They also had hot mulled wine, but we were content.

 We paid the bill: 3,535 crowns ($152.oo).
 Even though a gratuity wasn’t expected, Lewis insisted on giving a well-deserved one.
 Full of contentment, we walked to the Metro… until I realized that I forgot my wallet in the restaurant.
 I ran back, and as soon as Vojtěch saw me, he gave a reassuring smile and fetched my wallet from a drawer behind the bar.
 Nothing was missing.
 I was full of gratitude for their honesty and integrity.
 They accepted nothing more from me—just my happiness for a great evening.
 That moment—plus the extraordinary recipes—is why we love Výčep